pytorch/torchtune/recipes/README.md

 ### Architecture Optimization

 TorchTune integrates with `torchao`(https://github.com/pytorch-labs/ao/) for architecture optimization techniques including quantization and sparsity.
-Currently only some quantization techniques are integrated, see `receipes/configs/quantize.yaml` for more details.
+Currently only some quantization techniques are integrated, see `receipes/configs/quantization.yaml` for more details.

 #### Quantize
 To quantize a model (default is int4 weight only quantization):
 ```
-tune run quantize --config quantize
+tune run quantize --config quantization
 ```

 #### Eval